22. Android application

 cd ~/AndroidStudioProjects

-git clone https://odo.lv/git/Android_Test AndroidChange the settings files:
+git clone https://odo.lv/git/Android_Test AndroidChange line in app/src/main/res/values/strings.xml file:

 ...